jaanos/github-feeds/README.md

 var token = "0123456789abcdef0123456789abcdef01234567";
 ```

 Usage is also possible without the token, however expect to exceed the API hourly limit extremely quickly.
+The token can also be input interactively (but will not be stored for future use).

 ### Feed groups